-Recent I received an email from a fellow home stager & reader who had read my blog 10 Ugly Truths to Know Before Becoming a Home Stager.
+Recent I received an email from a fellow home stager & reader who had read my blog 10 Ugly Truths to Know Before Becoming a Home Stager:

 I have seen growth in my business from the first year to the second, but based on the numbers, I wonder if this is a viable business here in my area.
 I have established some good connections in this second year, but the truth of the matter is that I cannot get work.
 I have had only 18 jobs during this year and we are headed into the slow season.
 I just wanted to hear your thoughts.
 As I mentioned, the bank account has increased since last year, but I still cannot afford to pay myself anything.
-Thx for your time!!
+Thanks for your time!

 HERE IS MY A TO THE Q:

 First of all, thanks for reading and taking the time to comment and ask your questions.
 This is actually a common struggle among entrepreneurs in general, not just home stagers.
 I’ve attended numerous business conferences like GrowCo by Inc. Magazine, Savor the Success‘s Rock the World, Sparks and Hustle, you name it.
 Numerous entrepreneurs, including conference speakers, had all expressed similar frustrations in their entrepreneurial journeys.
 My closest friends and family know I’ve asked myself the same questions all these years I’ve been in business.